 Remember they were Meshach, Shadrach, and Abed-Nego.

 Daniel 2:18-20 …that they might seek mercies from the God of heaven concerning this secret, so that Daniel and his companions might not perish with the rest of the wise men of Babylon.
 Then the secret was revealed to Daniel in a night vision.
 So Daniel blessed the God of heaven.
 Daniel answered and said: “Blessed be the name of God forever and ever, for wisdom and might are His.”

-Unlike the gods of the Babylon diviners, Daniel’s God was able and willing to reveal such a mystery to his servants.
-Isaiah recorded God’s statement about this type of thing in Isaiah 44, and we are going to read verses 7 and 8:
+Unlike the gods of the Babylon diviners, Daniel’s God was able and willing to reveal such a mystery to His servants.
+Isaiah recorded God’s statement about this type of thing in Isaiah 44:

 Isaiah 44:7-8 [This is God speaking] And who can proclaim as I do?
 Then let him declare it and set it in order for Me, since I appointed the ancient people.
 And the things that are coming and shall come, let them show these to them.
 Do not fear, nor be afraid; have I not told you from that time, and declared it?
 You are My witnesses.
 Is there a God besides Me?
 Indeed there is no other Rock; I know not one.

 So God would arrange the events in a proper order as an army is marshaled and arrayed for battle.
 God was not revealing things in a chaotic way, but He was revealing His plans bit by bit and in an organized way.
 As an army is marshaled and arrayed for battle and there should be no improper sequences of events, no chance, no haphazard, no confusion, the events which take place under His government occur in proper order and time, and in a way that best serves His plans.
 And should not we be emulating that?
 Should not we be doing the same thing?
 Following certain orders of things, doing things in a proper way.